Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

-Let us now evaluate the synthetic image detection performance on a more challenging practical dataset $\mathcal{T}_{pra}$.
-As can be observed from Table~\ref{tab:practical}, the performance of pre-trained detectors \cite{easyspot2020, color_robust2022, grag2021} is very poor, with AUC and Acc values close to 50\% (random guess).
-With re-training, they can more effectively grasp the representation of the testing images.
-For instance, the performance of Grag \cite{grag2021} has increased by +16.50\% AUC and +28.81\% Acc.
-Nevertheless, the classification-based training paradigm still limits the generalization of the learned image representations, leading to inferior detection performance.
-In contrast, our language-guided contrastive learning paradigm empowers the model to learn more generalizable image representations, achieving an average of 81.94\% AUC and 87.21\% Acc, which outperform the second place by +12.32\% and +7.78\%, respectively.
+Let us now evaluate the synthetic image detection performance on a more practical dataset $\mathcal{T}_{wild}$.
+As can be observed from Table~\ref{tab:cmp_prac}, existing algorithms generally achieve commendable performance.
+For instance, Grag \cite{grag2021} attains .902 and .913 AP in the DreamBooth and MidjourneyV4, respectively.
+Nevertheless, the classification-based training algorithms \cite{easyspot2020, grag2021, color_robust2022, lgrad, dire, hifi, unidet} posses rather limited generalizability, leading to inferior detection performance.
+In contrast, our language-guided contrastive paradigm empowers the model to learn more generalizable image representations, achieving an average of .941 AP, which outperforms the second place by +5.1\%.

-In addition to experiments on $\mathcal{T}_{open}$ and $\mathcal{T}_{pra}$, we also evaluate the performance of LASTED and competitors on the ForenSynths dataset proposed in \cite{easyspot2020}, which is primarily composed of GAN images (and hence relatively less challenging).
-Again, our LASTED outperforms the other methods by a big margin.
-Detailed experimental settings and results can be found in the appendix.